Former NBA player Alan Henderson spotlights African American history makers in the spirits industry.

 “I said, ‘We’ve been here a long time.
 There must be some African American ties in the spirits industry and stories that just aren’t being told.’
 I’d like to see some of those stories on the bottle, highlighting an African American true story in spirits history.
 I set out to make that my mission.”

-Bringing New Brands to Life
+Henderson Spirits Group Brings New Brands to Life

 So began the journey of buying barrels of bourbon in 2015 and researching African Americans in the history of the spirits industry, which led Henderson to zero in on the stories of Birdie Brown and Tom Bullock to be the basis of his first two brands from about five or six he considered and a third in development now.